Ascix/collect-em-all/README.md

 # Pokemon TCG Collector

-Pokemon TCG Collector is a React based website designed to search through a database of Pokemon cards, look up card details, and add them to your collection.
+Collect 'em All is a React based browser game where you can socialize with people and collect currency (pokeballs) to purchase new skins (Pokemon).

 My website is hosted at this url! https://pokemontcgcollector.netlify.app